RomanIncognito/vnote/CCNA/1-22_EXAM/ACL.md

 netsh interface ipv4 show subinterfaces.

+Multiplexing is a ability of computer to combine and distingvish signals/data in the wire with the help of ports.
+0-1023 - well-known ports, 1024-49151 - users ports

+To accomplish reliability, TCP numbers data bytes using the Sequence and Acknowledgment fields in the TCP header.

+windowing is an amount of data that receiver can handle at once.

 ACL is  - An Access Control List (ACL) is a set of rules that is usually used to filter network traffic.
 ACL is sitting in the forwarding path of the packets.